virtualmadden/aws-configuration-terraform/README.md

-# aws-configuration-terraform
+# AWS Terraform Remote SPA Template

-A collection of Terraform targeting AWS for setting up base configurations.
+A collection of Terraform targeting AWS for setting up base configurations for a simple SPA.